West Lothian College SA Runner up for a SPARQS Award 2019

-West Lothian College’s Student Association has been shortlisted as a finalist in the national Student Engagement Awards.
+West Lothian College’s Student Association has come runner up in the national Student Engagement Awards.
 These awards recognise the work of colleges and universities to increase engagement with students.

 The Student Association, in partnership with West Lothian College, is one of finalists shortlisted in the College Impact category for an initiative delivered by a student association, or led by a student association in partnership with their college, which has had a significant impact on enhancing the student learning experience.

-The college has been shortlisted for its self-evaluation tool, SPARKLE, which was created by the Student Association for use by students so that they could have a bigger influence on improvements in the college.
+The college was shortlisted for its self-evaluation tool, SPARKLE, which was created by the Student Association for use by students so that they could have a bigger influence on improvements in the college.

 This year SPARKLE was transferred online so that students could access the tool at a time and place convenient to them.
 The evaluation questions were shortened to improve the process and reach more students.